-- Warmer zones can plant almost all year except summer—heat will stress and dry out the seedlings.
+- In warmer zones, you can plant almost all year, except summer—heat will stress and dry out the seedlings.

-- In cooler zones, plant in late winter/early spring once the ground has thawed.
+- In cooler zones, seedlings should be planted in late winter or early spring, once the ground has thawed.

 You don't need to water as much as you may believe necessary.
 When you water too often, the roots grow shallowly and the tree won't do as well in times of drought.
 The tree will also not be as sturdy and able to resist strong winds.

-When you water deeply every 7-10 days and let the ground dry out before the next watering, the roots will grow farther down and will later have an easier time finding water if needed.Protection From Animals
+It's best to water deeply every 7 to 10 days and let the ground dry out before the next watering.
+The roots will grow farther down and will later have an easier time finding water if needed.Continue to 6 of 7 below.

 The first few years are especially critical for establishing a healthy tree.
 Watch for signs of poor health such as: